Yohammed18/React/basic-app/README.md

 JSX (JavaScript XML) is a syntax extension for JavaScript that is commonly used in React.
 It allows you to write HTML-like code within JavaScript, making it easier to visualize the UI structure of your components.
 JSX is fundamental to writing React applications.

+## React Hooks
+React Hooks are functions that let you "hook into" React state and lifecycle features in functional components.
+Introduced in React 16.8, Hooks allow you to use state, context, and other React features without writing a class component

+***useState:*** - Manages state in functional components.

+***useEffect:*** - Handles side effects like fetching data, subscriptions, and manually changing the DOM.

+***useContext:*** - Simplifies accessing context values without needing Context.Consumer or passing props down multiple levels.

+***useRef:*** - Accesses DOM elements or stores mutable values that persist across renders without triggering re-renders.

+***useCallback:*** - Memoizes callback functions to avoid unnecessary re-creations, useful in optimizing performance.